 Example c.
 The inspectors identified an instance where testing or instrumentation used was not done according to the requirements.

-Minor because: The test performed or instrumentation used was equal to or more conservative than the original requirements and the SSC would be able to perform its intended safety function.
+Minor because: The test performed, or instrumentation used was equal to or more conservative than the original requirements and the SSC would be able to perform its intended safety function.

 Greater-than-minor if: No reasonable assurance could be provided that the testing or instrumentation used was equal to or more conservative than the original requirements and leaves in question the ability of the SSC to perform its intended safety function.